Who has never dreamed of having a panther, a lion, or a big cat in their living room? With these bigger cat breeds, the dream can come true.

-It can measure up to 30 cm and weigh up to 8 kg for males.
+It can measure up to 12 inches and weigh up to 17 lb for males.
 It is a cat with a rounded head and eyes, very soft.
-Independent, he can however be close to his master.
+Independent, he can, however, be close to his guardian.
 He is a perfect cat with children, with whom he can be playful.

 You have the choice between 2 varieties of British: Rather short-haired ("shorthair") or long-haired ("longhair").